mstephen19/nanolith/README.md

 ### Between all threads

 A bit of extra work is required when there is a need to communicate between all threads (including the main thread).
-First, an instance of `Messenger` must created.
+First, an instance of `Messenger` must be created.
 That instance can then be exposed to as many services and tasks as you want.

 Within task functions, the `.use()` method on `MessengerList` can be used to grab hold of `Messenger`s exposed to the thread: